shibinj/Hymn_project/README.md

 ### Worship Service Planner (Internal Tool)

-A smart tool for planning Sunday worship services with automatic song selection and learning capabilities.
+A smart tool for planning Sunday worship services with automatic song selection, learning capabilities, and cloud synchronization for collaborative access.

 **Access**: Open `worship-planner.html` in your browser (not linked from main site)

 **Features:**
 - **Auto-generates service order**: Opening, Bible Reading, Offertory, Qurbana (2 songs), Doxology
-- **Manual Birthday/Anniversary selection**: Enter song number or use smart suggestions
+- **Manual Birthday/Anniversary selection**: Enter song number or use smart suggestions (can be from hymns or conventions)
 - **Smart Learning**: Analyzes your history and suggests songs based on:
   - Most frequently chosen songs across all categories
   - Preferred song number ranges